simp/pupmod-simp-ima/README.md

 >
 > Inserting poorly-formed or incorrect policy into the IMA policy file could
 > cause your system to become read-only.
 This can be temporarily remedied by
-> rebooting and temporarily setting ima_appraise to fix in the boot command
+> rebooting and setting ima_appraise to fix in the kernel command line
-> options.
-This is the current case with the way the module manages the policy
+> parameters.
+This is the current case with the way the module manages the
-> and it is not recommended to use this section of the module at this time.
+> policy and it is not recommended to use this section of the module at this
+> time.

 --------------------------------------------------------------------------------